 - Read More

-- Insidious onset of pain in the forefoot
+- Insidious onset of pain with firm swelling in the forefoot

 - Pain increased with the amount of time spent on the foot, particularly at the toe-off stage of gait

 - No hx of injury to the foot

 - Indurated (firm) edema and warmth surrounding the metatarsal phalangeal joint

 - No bruising noted

 Freiberg first described this condition in 1914.
 He believed that the condition was secondary to trauma which resulted in a collapse of the bone.
 Other authors have speculated about the cause of this localized phenomenon and have suggested origins that are consistent with other instances of AVN (notably in the hip) including steroid use, fat embolism, hypercoagulability and chronic overloading of the bone.
 Most authors agree that Freiberg's infraction is primarily due to ischemia and secondarily due to trauma.

 X-rays can confirm the diagnosis and show a progressive flattening of the metatarsal head.
 Thickening of the bone beneath the cartilage of the metatarsal head is evident and represents diffuse micro-fractures of the bone.
 Several radiographic classifications have been described with the most accepted being that described by Katcherian.